 We may take advantage of exemptions for up to five years or such earlier time that we are no longer an emerging growth company.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.
-We would cease to be an emerging growth company upon the earliest to occur of: (1) the last day of the fiscal year in which we have more than \$1.07 billion in annual gross revenue or (2) following the fifth anniversary of the closing of our initial public offering, (3) we are deemed to be a "large accelerated filer" under the rules of the U.S. Securities and Exchange Commission, or SEC, which means the market value of our securities that is held by non-affiliate exceeds \$700 million, and (4) the issuance of, in any three year period, by us of more than \$1.0 billion in non-convertible debt securities.
+We would cease to be an emerging growth company upon the earliest to occur of: (1) the last day of the fiscal year in which we have more than \$1.235 billion in annual gross revenue, (2) December 31, 2026, (3) the date we are deemed to be a "large accelerated filer" as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act, and (4) the date on which we have during the previous three-year period issued more than \$1.0 billion in non-convertible debt securities.